obsidian-community/obsidian-hub/Editing notes using the github.dev editor.md

 	![[github create pull request.png]]
 3. Fill out the template and when you are done, press on <kbd>Create pull request</kbd>.
 	![[github fill out PR template.png]]

+## What happens next?

+Your Pull Request will be added to the [list of Pull Requests](https://github.com/obsidian-community/obsidian-hub/pulls) in the original Hub repository.

+Your edits will later be reviewed by a volunteer of the Hub project, and then merged in to the latest version of the Hub.

+When the Publish site is next updated, your improvement will be visible to all.
+Thank you!